rancher/elemental-toolkit/docs/elemental_build-iso.md

 ### Options

 ```
-  -a, --arch string                      Arch to build the image for (default "x86_64")
       --bootloader-in-rootfs             Fetch ISO bootloader binaries from the rootfs
       --cosign                           Enable cosign verification (requires images with signatures)
       --cosign-key string                Sets the URL of the public key to be used by cosign validation